georgia-cms/georgia/README.md

 3. Open a Cloudinary Account

 You can skip this step if you plan on using Heroku.

-Take 10 seconds to open on account on Cloudinary if not already done.
-Download your `cloudinary.yml` file and add to your config.
+Otherwise, take 10 seconds to open an account on Cloudinary if not already done.
+Download your `cloudinary.yml` file and add to your config folder.

 #### Custom Storage